-In sum, the empirical literature consistently finds that “people systematically violate the predic- tions of expected utility theory” (Barberis 2013, p.
+In sum, the empirical literature consistently finds that “people systematically violate the predictions of expected utility theory” (Barberis 2013, p.
 173).
 In fact, Levy (1997, p.
 87) finds it “ironic” that just as rational choice has become the most influential paradigm in political science, the theory has come under heavy attack by experimental and empirical evidence.
 The problem is that some of these assumptions have also been embedded in most of the vote-buying literature.
 Thus, while much progress has been made in the understanding of clientelism and vote buying (see Hicken 2011 for an excellent review), there are several inconsistencies that authors tend to ignore or treat as unimportant empirical deviations.
-We believe that some of these inconsistencies originate in the wrong understanding of decision-making under risk.
+We believe that some of these inconsistencies originate in a misunderstanding of decision-making under risk.
 Importantly, rather than neglecting traditional theories of clientelism, our paper seeks to complement such progress by bridging several gaps in the literature.
 In this paper, we address two important inconsistencies relevant to our understanding of vote buying.
-We concentrate on these two aspects because both speak directly to the party’s decision-making process under risk.
+We concentrate on these two aspects because both speak directly to a party’s decision-making process under risk.

 Political Contestation.
 The first inconsistency in part of the clientelism literature is the role political contestation plays in vote buying.
 Whether parties target their resources when they are winning or losing the election is a fundamental question, yet some of the literature is quite inconclusive about this issue.
 In fact, Weitz-Shapiro (2012, p.
 570) suggests that “there is no consensus about the relationship between high levels of political competition and the phenomenon of clientelism.”

-On the one hand, some explain that the more contested an election, and hence the more risk of losing the election, the more incentives to resort to vote buying (Scott 1972; Shefter 1977; Kitschelt and Wilkinson 2006; Diaz-Cayeros 2008; Keefer and Vlaicu 2017; Corstange 2018).
+On the one hand, some explain that the more contested an election, and hence the more risk of losing the election, the more incentive there is to resort to vote buying (Scott 1972; Shefter 1977; Kitschelt and Wilkinson 2006; Diaz-Cayeros 2008; Keefer and Vlaicu 2017; Corstange 2018).
 In fact, from a risk-management perspective, this approach makes sense.
 If we think of vote buying as an insurance against political losses, then utility-maximizer parties should “buy insurance” only in risky scenarios, that is, in cases when the expected electoral outcome is a loss.
 As Arrow (1996, p.
 111) explains, “those most at risk will buy more insurance than the others.”
 In addition to that, a very important line of work argues for a conditional effect of political contestation and poverty on vote buying (Kitschelt 2000; Kitschelt and Altamirano 2015).
 Since the poor derive more utility from immediate transfers than the uncertain returns associated with future policy packages, clientelist political parties mostly target the poor (Brusco, Nazareno, and Stokes 2004; Stokes et al. 2013).
 Following this rationale, Kitschelt and Wilkinson (2009, p.
-32) explain that political “competition enhances clientelism,” especially among poor countries, while Weitz-Shapiro (2012) finds that in Argentina, mayors who face larger oppositions in their town councils invest more in clientelism when the size of the poor group is large.
+32) explain that political “competition enhances clientelism,” especially in poor countries, while Weitz-Shapiro (2012) finds that in Argentina, mayors who face larger oppositions in their town councils invest more in clientelism when the size of the poor group is large.